AMJET AVIATION — ATLANTA–ZÜRICH

 01 — Structural Conflicts

-We do not own aircraft, operate internal trading desks, or rely on reciprocal deal flow.
+No inventory.
+No trading desks.
+No reciprocal deal flow.
 Our financial outcome is never in competition with yours — by architecture, not by policy.

 The obvious conflicts — removed entirely.